 Thickener: Soya lecithin can add thickness to a formula.

-Moisturising: It is very moisturising, which is due to its high levels of oleic and linoleic acid.
+Moisturising: It is an occlusive and helps put moisturie back into the skin, which is due to its high levels of oleic and linoleic acid

 Emulsifier: Soya lecithin helps emulsify oil and water products, making formulas more stable.